 Image Source: Estuary

-Before using the Stripe connector to capture data, there are a few prerequisites you need to complete.
+You need to complete a few prerequisites before using the Stripe connector to capture data.
 Read about the prerequisites here.

-On the Stripe connector page, specify a Name for the connector, Account ID, Secret Key, and Replication start date.
+On the Stripe connector page, specify the connector's name, Account ID, Secret Key, and Replication start date.
 Then, click on NEXT, followed by Save and Publish.

 The Stripe API supports multiple data resources, including: